DevOpsSankarVG/tricase/README.md

 -systemctl enable containerd

-Comment the option  “disabled plugins “  and other information in provided in the containerd configuration file so that the CRI  pluging is enabled , if its in disabled state there will be error reports while initializing the pods
+Remove the content and other * other information is provided in the containerd configuration file so that the CRI  plugin is enabled, if it's in a 9disabled state there will be error reports while initializing the pods

 vi  /etc/containerd/config.toml
 disabled_plugins = ["cri"]